 This use case describes discovery of a device based on metadata of the device such as the type of device or its location.
 It is similar to the use case “Use Case on Devices, Virtual Devices and Things” in section 8.2 however in the present use case the discovery may be extended to the domains of different M2M service providers.

+13.9.2 Source

+Not applicable